JimzyLui/DevLeague-Modules/-Algorithms/GraphTraversal/README.md

 # Graph Traversing/Searching Algorithms

+## Introduction to Breath-first Search and Depth-first Search

 ## Pre-Requisites
 This material should come after **linked lists** and **sorting algorithms**.
 This module is optional and should be covered if students are preparing for a interview at a large technology company.